 He gazed around the room.
 "Meet your new Daon," he said out loud.

 The others pressed round her to congratulate her.
 Some embraced her.
-All of them really seemed delighted.
+All of them seemed delighted.
 One of them said, "We must show her to the crowds, Noad B-L, as soon as possible, to show them that although the Weigher can murder a Daon, he cannot kill the dayonnad."

 "All right, I know," said Barlayn Lamiroth.
 "I know it must be done."
 He could not prevent his unhappiness from surfacing for a grim-lipped moment.